Are you paying more tax than you need to?

 Use your pension contributions to maximise your state benefit entitlement

 A pension contribution has the effect of reducing your taxable income.
-For example, if your income was £60,000 and you paid £10,000 into your pension, this would have the effect of reducing your income (for the purpose of calculating child benefit allowance) to £50,000.
-Not only will you get 40% tax relief on any money you pay into your pension, if you’ve got two kids, you’ll also reclaim £2,074.80 in child benefit.
+For example, if your income was £65,000 and you paid £15,000 into your pension, this would have the effect of reducing your income (for the purpose of calculating child benefit allowance) to £50,000.
+Not only will you get 40% tax relief on any money you pay into your pension, from April 2024, if you've got two kids you'll reclaim £2,212.60 in child benefit.

-Child benefit for two children alone is equivalent to a pay rise of over £3,000, when you take income tax and national insurance into account.
+Child benefit for two children alone is equivalent to a pay rise of approximately £3,000, when you take income tax and national insurance into account.

 Capital gains tax

 Dispose of assets using your capital gains tax allowance.
-The allowance for 2023/2024 is £6,000, meaning you can make a profit of up to £6,000 without paying tax.
+The allowance for 2024/2025 is £3,000, meaning you can make a gain of up to £3,000 without paying tax.
 Anything above is taxable.

 Capital gains are taxed at different rates according to your income, so it is best to dispose of assets when you are a basic rate taxpayer, when the rate of tax on capital gains is 10% (or 18% if you dispose of residential property).
 If you are a higher rate taxpayer, the rate is 20% (28% for disposals of residential property that isn't your main home).
 If the gain, when added to your income, straddles the higher rate tax threshold, you will pay tax on some of the gain at 10% (or 18%) and the rest at 20% (or 28%).